 If you are a student- athlete, we recommend that you approach your instructors as soon as you know your team schedule, ideally at the start of each quarter.
 Talk to your instructors early on about any upcoming absences or potential conflicts with scheduled class exams.

 Keep in mind that it is up to your instructor to determine what academic allowances for athletic commitments are appropriate.
 Talking to your instructor about allowances before the Final Study List deadline can help you decide whether this class is a good fit for your commitments and priorities this quarter.
 Contact your Undergraduate Advising Director for Student-Athletes if you have any questions or concerns.

 When your life circumstances make it particularly difficult for you to focus on your classes, it’s time to talk to an Academic Advisor.
 We can help you weigh whether it’s best to drop or withdraw from a course, change your grading basis, arrange an Incomplete, or take a Leave of Absence.

 It’s especially important to consult with an Academic Advisor if your personal circumstances mean that you may not meet the requirements for satisfactory academic progress.
 We’re here to support you and can provide you with important information on next steps.

-Depending on your situation, your Academic Advisor may also refer you to campus resources such as the Vaden Health Center, Counseling and Psychological Services, the Office of Accessible Education, and the Residence Deans.
+Depending on your situation, your Academic Advisor may also refer you to campus resources such as the Vaden Health Center, Counseling and Psychological Services, the Office of Accessible Education, and the Resident Directors.